ElGardner’s Theater of Dreams Blog & Short Story Series

 We love you, Papa.
 One day, in a much better place, we’ll see you again.

 Until then, Thank you, for everything.

-NOTE from ElGardner: Every Dream in the Theater of Dreams© – A Dreamer’s Journal contain the original notes, typed moments after waking from each dream.
-Every dream in The Theater of Dreams is original, contain zero embellishments and are only based on what could be remembered upon awakening.
-All Dreams, stories and concepts are solely owned by Eric L Gardner (ElGardner) Copyright © 2018 ALL RIGHTS RESERVED
+NOTE from ElGardner: Every Dream in the Theater of Dreams© – A Dreamer’s Journal contains the original notes, typed moments after waking from each dream.
+Every dream in The Theater of Dreams is original, contains zero embellishments, and is only based on what could be remembered upon awakening.
+All Dreams, stories, and concepts are solely owned by Eric L Gardner (ElGardner) Copyright © 2021 ALL RIGHTS RESERVED